 To demonstrate compliance with this airborne emissions standard, DOE conducts radioparticulate air monitoring at key onsite and offsite locations as discussed in Section 5.1.3.
 The DOE airborne emissions limit is 10 mrem/yr.

-As shown in Table 5-3, the annual average concentrations of radionuclides measured at both on- and offsite locations were several orders of magnitude below their respective DCG values.
+As shown in Tables 5-3 and 5-4, the annual average concentrations of radionuclides measured at both on and offsite locations were several orders of magnitude below their respective DCG values.
 A DCG value is that concentration from a specific radionuclide that would cause a member of the public, residing at the point of collection, to receive a dose of 100 mrem/yr.
 Therefore, air emissions for any single location cannot exceed one-tenth of the DCG value for any given radionuclide.

 Radioparticulate data from monitoring location MPS-0102 are representative of the airborne concentrations received by the MEI.
-The monitoring data collected at MPS-0102 during CY 2006 indicate that the exposure for each radionuclide was less than one percent of its respective DCG value, well below the 10 mrem/yr emissions limit in DOE Order 5400.5.
+The monitoring data collected at MPS-0102 during CY 2007 indicate that the exposure for each radionuclide was less than one percent of its respective DCG value, well below the 10 mrem/yr emissions limit in DOE Order 5400.5.

-In summary, environmental monitoring data collected for direct gamma radiation and radioparticulate air emissions during CY 2006 were well below the public dose limits applicable to the Moab Site.
+In summary, environmental monitoring data collected for direct gamma radiation and radioparticulate air emissions during CY 2007 were well below the public dose limits applicable to the Moab and Crescent Junction sites.